adiabatic/king-kong/README.markdown

 ## Installation Instructions (Windows)

-1. [Download][] and run the setup file.
+1. Download[the installer .zip][windl] and extract it somewhere.
+Your Downloads folder works fine for this.
+1. Run setup.exe.

 Some people have reported that [MSKLC][]-generated setup files don’t work in some versions of Windows 8.
-YMMV.
+It works fine on my machine (64-bit on x64).

 ## Known Limitations